一名热爱体感技术的

 If you run your scene in the Editor, the output will be displayed in the Game window.

-First, make sure that the RATProjectionManager Screen Setup is set to Editor.
+is set to Editor.
 Then move the Game window to the desired location on the projection display.

-To assist in pixel precise alignment of the Game window with the projector, RoomAlive Toolkit for Unity contains a utility called RATMoveGameWindow (select Window->Move Game Window from the menu).
-Dock this tool window in your interface for best performance.
+To assist in pixel precise alignment of the Game window with the projector, RoomAlive Toolkit for Unity contains a utility called RATMoveGameWindow (select Window->Move Game Window

-In the RATMoveGameWindow tool set the desired position and size of the Game window and then press Move Game Windowbutton to move it there.
-These coordinates can be saved (and loaded) for your convenience.
+In the RATMoveGameWindow tool set the desired position and size of the Game window and then press Move Game Window

 Running on Multiple Projectors in the Unity Editor